LaurelineP/ztm_python-and-script-automations/README.md

 """"
-When looping over dictionnaries, passing 1 variable would represent the key
+When looping over dictionaries, passing 1 variable would represent the key
 """
 for key in person:
   print(f"The key is: \"{key}\"")

 """
-When looping over dictionnaries, we can get value using square notation
+When looping over dictionaries, we can get value using square notation
 """
 for key in person:
   value = person[key]